ashleychampagne/Web-Scraping-Toolkit/NYT-Collection-Workflow.md

         * Within the “article body” column, select “Edit Cells” > “Common transformations” > “Collapse consecutive whitespace”
     5. Export your cleaned data as a .xls document.
     ![clean_data](Images/NYT/clean_data.png)

+_If you want to split your spreadsheet into individual text files, a workflow explaining how to do so is avalible [here](https://github.com/ashleychampagne/Web-Scraping-Toolkit/blob/master/Spreadsheet-Splitting-Workflow.md)._